 There are 2 key areas to consider when measuring the success of your KM implementation:

-1. The KM enabled area (process, project, Community) 2.
-The people.
+1. The KM enabled area (process, project, Community)

 1. Measuring the KM Enabled Process